eurofurence/reg-registration-form-uitest/README.md

-# UI Tests for the Eurofurence Hotelbooking App
+# UI Tests for the Eurofurence Registration App

 Implemented using [testcafe](https://github.com/DevExpress/testcafe) in JavaScript (ECMAScript6 to be precise).